 While the problems of trying to successfully operate a team in this small market haven't changed, the Goldklang Group has two advantages over other owners who have come to Pittsfield in the past decade: They've owned pro baseball teams for 23 years, and they have a successful track record operating them.

-"Let's put it this way, if anybody can make it work, it's the Goldklang family," said Leslie "Buddy" Lewis, part of the ownership group that managed the Pittsfield Colonials of the Canadian-American League
+"Let's put it this way, if anybody can make it work, it's the Goldklang family," said Leslie "Buddy" Lewis, part of the ownership group that managed the Pittsfield Colonials of the Canadian-American League and the American Defenders of Pittsfield, the city's final team in the New England Collegiate Baseball League.

 The NECBL team left town in 2009 to make room for the Colonials, who experienced some on-field success but struggled at the gate.
 After the team played two years in Pittsfield, the Can-Am League revoked its charter after the 2011 season.